Silv-ia/dfir-bgpt/README.md

-# Beyond Language Models: Byte Models are Digital World Simulators
+# Fork: Beyond Language Models: Byte Models are Digital World Simulators

+### edit
+config.py is edited for training and inference. create-dataset.py takes a folder of images and chunks them. flip-bits-final.py takes a folder of chunked images and uses the bitflip tool (https://github.com/aybabtme/bitflip) to corrupt the chunks with specified percentages.
+The output is a single folder containing .input and .output files for each chunk. reconstruct.py reconstructs images chunked by create-dataset.py.

 This repository contains the code for the bGPT model as described in the paper [Beyond Language Models: Byte Models are Digital World Simulators](https://arxiv.org/abs/2402.19155).